-PROUDLY MADE IN AMERICA © Highland Tank - HT- 12/2021 These storm tanks play a critical role in maintaining the hydrology of the sewer system while reducing the potential for flooding and worse sanitary sewer overflows (SSO's).
+Highland's storm water detention and retention (SDRT) protected steel tanks provide onsite storage to avoid hydraulic overload of the storm/sewer infrastructure.
+These storm tanks play a critical role in maintaining the hydrology of the sewer system while reducing the potential for flooding and, worse, sanitary sewer overflows (SSO's).
 Whether used to store and slowly release storm water to the sewer system (detention) or dispose of the storm event onsite (retention) through infiltration/recharge the SDRT provides a sustainable solution to storm water management.

-Highland Tank's HighDRO SDRTs are constructed of high-strength carbon or stainless steel and protected with your choice of high-solids polyurethane, epoxy and other tough internal linings and external coatings.
+Highland Tank's HighDRO SDRT's are constructed of high-strength carbon or stainless steel and protected with your choice of high-solids polyurethane, epoxy and other tough internal linings and external coatings.

-One of the most dynamic storm water management tools Highland Tank has added to its tool box is Rainwater Harvesting Systems.
+One of the most dynamic storm water management tools Highland Tank has added to its tool box are Rainwater Harvesting Systems.
 Harvesting is a holistic two-prong approach to quantity and quality control.
-In operation, the stormwater is diverted from the sewer system through the use of underground cisterns coupled with prefabricated water treatment packages that recycle the storm water onsite.

-Rainwater recycling systems (also known as rainwater harvesting systems) can reduce the demand on the city's water supply, as runoff is captured, stored, and repurposed to irrigate planted areas, gardens, or green roofs during periods of low rainfall.
+In operation, the storm water is diverted from the sewer system through the use of underground cisterns coupled with prefabricated water treatment packages that recycle the storm water on-site.
+Rainwater recycling systems (also known as rainwater harvesting systems, see Figure 2.) can reduce the demand on the city's water supply, as runoff is captured, stored, and repurposed to irrigate planted areas, gardens or green roofs during periods of low rainfall.
 Rainwater can also be used in place of potable water for supplying water closets and urinals, cooling tower makeup, washing of sidewalks, streets, or buildings, and laundry systems.